parisproffitt/CarnivalTicketPlatform/README.md

-# Carnival Ticket Purchasing Simulation
+# Welcome to the Carnival

 ## Description
 This project is part of my AP Computer Science A coursework.